HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 ### Minifying resources

 Minifying JavaScript and CSS files is one of the first recommendations when speaking about web performance.
-To check how third party resources are minified we are making use of the following Lighthouse audits: [Unminified JavaScript](https://web.dev/unminified-javascript/) and [Unminified CSS]([https://web.dev/unminified-css/](https://web.dev/unminified-css/)).
+To check how third party resources are minified we are making use of the following Lighthouse audits: <a hreflang="en" href="https://web.dev/unminified-javascript/">Unminified JavaScript</a> and <a hreflang="en" href="https://web.dev/unminified-css/">Unminified CSS]([https://web.dev/unminified-css/</a>).

 Minifying scripts should have a large positive impact as they are the most popular third-party content type.
 Moreover, compared to other content types like CSS, scripts tend to be a lot more verbose, with comments and large variable names that affect the file size.